Stay in Range: Deeper Into Bulletproofs

 How can we prove that two hidden vectors multiply to zero without revealing them?

-Let’s start with a simple intuition: suppose you want to prove that a secret number xx equals 0.
+We start with a simple intuition: suppose you want to prove that a secret number xx equals 0.

 If the verifier gives you a random value rr, and you respond with